-As this article is devoted to superannuation, we will restrict the discussion to this type of financial product.
+As this article is devoted to risk insurance, we will restrict the discussion to this type of financial product.

 Why these special rules exist

-In some cases, this incentive did have the effect of encouraging advisers to switch super funds for no reason other than to gain access to commission payment.
+In some cases, this incentive had the effect of encouraging advisers to switch insurance policies for no reason other than to gain access to an increased commission payment.
 This process was known as ‘churning.’

 Not all switching is churning.
-Churning is a pejorative term specifically used to describe switches that are recommended solely to gain an increased commission payment for the adviser.
-Churning is a switch that is not in the client’s best interests but from which the adviser benefits through increased revenue.
+Churning is a pejorative term specifically used to describe switches that are recommended solely or primarily to increased commission payments to the adviser.
+Churning is a switch that is not in the client’s best interests, but from which the adviser benefits through increased revenue.

 Even before the tightening of the disclosure rules (the precedents to RG 175 were released in 2003), it would be fair to say that it was only very naïve advisers who participated in churning.
 This is because there are various risks inherent in the practice.
-These risks far outweigh any short term benefit of an increase in cash flow for the adviser.
+These risks far outweigh any short term benefit of an increase in premium.

-The risks apply to all super fund switches.
+The risks apply to all risk insurance switches.
 But the risks are mitigated when the switch is being done for genuinely client-centred reasons.